Sydney Opera House Tour- A Review

 The Sydney Opera House is by far the most iconic structure in the city—if not the country!
 If you’re curious about the history and background of the Opera House, consider taking a tour.
 It gives you a behind-the-scenes look at how the Opera House works and then operate almost every day!

-If you’re curious to learn more, here’s my Sydney Opera House tour to help you plan your adventure.
+If you’re curious to learn more, here’s my Sydney Opera House tour review to help you plan your adventure.

 Sydney Opera House – an Australian icon

 Construction of the Sydney Opera House was scheduled to take four years, at a cost of $7 million AUD.
 It ended up taking 14 years and $102 million, ouch.
 Over 8 million people visit every year, and it’s the site where our governator (Arnie), won his final Mr Olympia title in 1980.
 How do I know these things, you might ask?
 I recently went on a tour of the Sydney Opera House, arguably Australia’s, if not the world’s, most famous architectural landmark.
-Here’s our Sydney Opera House Tour review-
+Here’s our Sydney Opera House Tour review.

 Who designed the Sydney Opera House?
 Learn more about him here.